realArcherL/test/PLAID_CTF.md

 ## Contrived web problem.
-### WEBSITE KEEPS CHANGING ITS LOOKS, read the story, something similar is happening here.
+### WEBSITE KEEPS CHANGING ITS LOOKS, read the story, something similar is happening here. (after step 10 I realised.)
+Since the Front-end keeps changing, look for backend, how can we access it?

 1. email: l@gmail.com, pass: Pass cookie: 6a133148-d445-48ea-b1b0-99e17e85fe6a
 2. Directory search without login